shahidcodes/threadifier-node/README.md

 ### Motivation

 Node has recently added worker_thread, giving us ability to run long running synchronous tasks in a separate thread.
 But API is not very seamless.
 Threadifier allows you to run any function in different thread seamlessly through its easy to use promise based api.
 It uses `worker_threads` module to run the given function in a new thread and return the response asynchronously so your event loop keeps running.
+Also you can create a worker thread pool to reuse the same threads for various tasks.

 ## Get started